yicenma/tswd-portfolio/final-project-part-three.md

 Firstly, based on part2’s interview findings, I revised my story by removing some redudents graphs, adding some transitions, and grammar check and highlighting some important messages to the audience.

 Furthermore, I reviewed the professor’s comments on the part II and revise those.
 For example, I added all of my reference in MLA format and the footnote in my story.
 Moreover, I tried a couple of visualization for my donuts charts and decided to use the pie chart and highlight the social media changes as the final result.
-Moreover, I also finalize all my visualizations.
+Moreover, I also finalize all my visualizations and more text about my personal experience based on the suggestion from professor.
 And I asked my friend’s suggestion on improvements and revise them again.
 All of the works are listed as below:

 - Finalize all the visualization, ex. adding the data source as the footnote, complete title, x-axis and y-axis, ect.
-- Add the two transitions page to smooth my story flow
+- Add the four transitions page to smooth my story flow
 - Change the title color to make it easier to read
+- Add more text to support the story flow and make the audience easier to understand
 - Remove one redundant chart
 - Re-design the donut shape visualizations
 - Provide all the references for data and image